 Here’s a ‘how to’ template for creating a short, 1-day or half-day, pilgrimage route on foot to a Cathedral, Abbey, Minster or Priory anywhere in Britain:

 - Find a holy place within 6-8 miles of your destination (or 3-4 miles for a half-day pilgrimage on foot).
-This start point could be a parish church, chapel, holy well, ancient tree, ancient/prehistoric monument, source, or mouth of, a river, and hilltop.
+This start point could be a parish church, chapel, holy well, ancient tree, ancient/prehistoric monument, war memorial, source, or mouth of, a river, and hilltop.
 Ideally, it will also be near good transport links, e.g. a train station.
 Churches and chapels (and sometimes wells, prehistoric sites and river sources) are easily identified on an Ordnance Survey map.
 For prehistoric sites and wells/springs, search the Megalithic website, and for ancient trees, search the ancient tree inventory.

 - Once you have a start point, draw a circle 6-8 miles in diameter on an Ordnance Survey 1:25K Explorer Map, which touches both start and end points, then start searching within that circle for similar holy places of some diversity (i.e. not just churches) that could potentially become holy waypoints along the route.

 - Look for diversity above all in both landscapes, historic and holy places.
 Aim for a mix of woodlands/open plains/marshland/riverside etc. Natural holy places are important as well as human-built holy places.
 Non-religious historic places where significant historic events occurred (such as battlegrounds, inventions, important meetings etc) also add a local heritage dimension.
 It is also worth thinking about a possible historical or spiritual ‘theme’ that links the places being walked through, but if nothing fits neatly then this is not essential.

 - Try to plot route along public footpaths as much as possible, rather than along the road.
 Walking along the road is possible, but not preferable, and ideally best if the road has a pavement or grassy verge alongside it for maximum safety (see our guidelines here).
 Think “maximum holy, minimum road”.
 Use Google Satellite imagery to check for pavements and verges, and to see what the route looks like from above.